kragorg/dng/chapters/2025-10-05 — Dungeons and Gardens.md

 They pack the other nine loaves away, a strange and welcome treasure from a place of death.

-One door in the hallway remains unopened.
+Returning to the hallway, they eye the nearest unopened door.

-“Last one,” Halite says, his hand on his trident.
+“Another one,” Halite says, his hand on his trident.
 “Well, let’s see it through.”

 Elara approaches it.
 “Locked,” she announces.